 There has been an error in the copying process.

 Sometimes with the more enriched learning objects we have used at UWE (iSpring / Adobe Presenter) the issue comes down to the copying process itself.
 On Blackboard if you select the wrong options when copying you copy only a part of the learning object.
 This is usually the file that makes your content run which is usually the part that is linked to on Blackboard.
 Without actually copying across any of the assets / bits that the file needs to deliver the content.
-This will need to be rectified with the Blackboard support desk or with your local TEL team.
+This will need to be rectified with the Blackboard support desk or with your local Digital Learning team.

 Further details on successfully copying content can be found on the IT support pages.